Upper East Side temple’s alternative Masa program offers parents and kids flexibility and togetherness.

 While most of the Masa time is spent with parents and children together, the program also has “parallel learning,” so that participants can discuss texts and concepts at an age-appropriate level.

 Currently offered for kindergarten through fourth grade, Masa is expanding to include fifth grade next year, and Shaaray Tefila is trying to decide whether to continue it into middle school.
-Thirty percent of families with children in the Masa grades opt for the program.
+Thirty percent of families with children in the Masa grades opt for it.
 Tuition is the same as for the traditional Hebrew school, although it costs the synagogue more to operate.

 “If you count the parents as learners, we’re serving more people for less money,” Davids says.
 “But if you don’t count the parents, it costs more per student.”